t3hbb/NSGenCS/README.md

 Perfect!

+You can extend the existing templates or add your own in their own folder to include other defensive measures if you want.

 # Encrypt/Decrypt

 The two simple examples used don't really show the extensibility of the framework.
 Want to prepend code to your shellcode?
 This is where you can do it.